 In the past 12 months Clarion UX has acquired multiple businesses including: Coffee Fest (3 regional coffee tradeshows); The Affiliate Summits (Marketing Conferences in NY, LA and London); Rose City Comic Con (part of LeftField Media), HAuNTcon (co-located with Halloween & Party Expo), and The National Grocers Show (owned in partnership with the National Grocer’s Association).
 In early 2018 Clarion acquired PennWell and with it their stellar line up of Tradeshow 200 industry leading events.

-The Clarion Events portfolio spans a number of product sectors, including ones they share with Urban including Art, Gaming & Retail Trade.
-Clarion Events also produces a multitude of consumer events, industry conferences and trade events in sectors including power/utilities, oil/gas and more.
-The company website is www.clarionevents.com.
+The Clarion Events portfolio spans a number of product sectors, including ones they share with Clarion UX including Art, Gaming and Retail-Trade and now Power and Energy.
+Clarion Events also produces a multitude of consumer events, industry conference and trade events in defense & security, life sciences and technology.
+The company website is www.clarionevents.com

 Click on a team member’s picture to read their biography.